-When adding adaptive observations in sensitive regions, the surrounding environment is idealized, and the improvements from adding observations reduces the original errors by a factor of 0.5.
+provements from adding observations reduce the original errors by a factor of 0.5.

-The obtained CNOPs can be seen as the optimal initial perturbations.
-Once we reduce them in the sensitive regions, the benefits are highest.
+Second, the obtained CNOPs can be seen as the optimal initial perturbations.
+Once we reduce them in the sensitive regions, the benefits are the highest.

-Under these assumptions, by reducing the CNOPs to W×CNOPs and inserting them into the initial states we can investigate how the reductions in the CNOPs influence TC forecast skill.
-Moreover, reducing the CNOPs by a factor of 0.5 in the identified sensitive regions by vertically integrated the energies can be used investigate how the addition of adaptive observations in the sensitive regions can impact TC forecast skill.
+Under these assumptions, by reducing the CNOPs to $W \times$ CNOPs and inserting them into the initial states, we can investigate how the reductions in the CNOPs influence the skill of TC forecasting.
+Moreover, reducing the CNOPs by a factor of 0.5 in the identified sensitive regions by vertically integrating the energies can be used investigate how the addition of adaptive observations in the sensitive regions can impact the skill of TC forecasting.

-First, because CNOPs can be seen as the optimal initial perturbations in the TCAOs, we reduce the CNOPs to W×CNOP, where W is a coefficient in (0, 1), and insert the reduced CNOPs into the initial state and allow for 24 h of evolution of the MM5 model.
-Then, we calculate the forecast error using formula (14) to determine the benefits of the reductions.
-Second, we determine the sensitive regions via vertically integrated energies using two schemes: the same points in the different resolutions and the equivalent percentage of points from the different grids.
-Then, we reduce the CNOPs by a factor of 0.5 only in the sensitive regions and insert the amended CNOPs into the initial states.
+First, because CNOPs can be seen as the optimal initial perturbations in the TCAOs, we reduce the CNOPs to $W \times$ CNOPs, where W is a coefficient in (0, 1), insert the reduced CNOPs into the initial state and allow for 24 h of evolution of the MM5 model.
+Then, we calculate the forecast error using Formula (14) to determine the benefits of the reductions.
+Second, we determine the sensitive regions via vertically integrated energies using two schemes, namely the same points in the different resolutions and the equivalent percentage of points from the different grids.
+Then, we reduce the CNOPs by a factor of 0.5 in only the sensitive regions and insert the amended CNOPs into the initial states.
 The model is run for 24 h.
 The experimental results are described below.

-4.3.1 Reducing the CNOPs to W×CNOPs in the entire domain
+4.4.1 Reducing the CNOPs to W × CNOPs in the entire domain

-We explore the forecast improvements induced by reducing the CNOPs to W×CNOPs for the entire domain.
-The approach requires using the reduced CNOPs in the initial state for a 24-h simulation of the MM5 model.
-The prediction error is computed by formula (12):

-$$J{1}(u{NT}) = \|PM(U{0} + \delta u{0}) - PM(U{0})\|^{2}, \tag{12}$$ where the definitions of u{NT} , P, M and U_0 are the same as in Eq.
-(1), (2) and (3).
+We explore the forecast improvements induced by reducing the CNOPs to $W \times$ CNOPs for the entire domain.
+The approach requires using the reduced CNOPs in their initial state for a 24 h simulation of the MM5 model.
+The prediction error is computed by Formula (12), where and the definitions of u{NT} , P, M and U_0 are the same as in Eqs.
+(1), (2), and (3).